 - Demonstrated ability to engage in collaborative problem-solving with prospects and colleagues; highly organized in portfolio and time management.

 - Must be able to establish and maintain excellent rapport with donor constituents and colleagues.

 - Able to operate both independently and as an active participant in team-based strategies.

 - Ability to exercise sound judgment, diplomacy, confidentiality, and to exhibit a mature, professional, and positive approach at all times.

 - Versatile in standard office computer skills and online database systems.

-To Apply: Please email cover letter, resume, and three references to Ina Clark, Director of Philanthropic Engagement, [email protected], with “Director of Philanthropic Engagement” in the subject line.
+To Apply: Please email cover letter, resume, and three references to Ina Clark, Director of Philanthropy, [email protected], with “Director of Philanthropy” in the subject line.

 All inquiries and materials will be confidential.
 Please do not mail hard copies.

 This is a full-time, year-round position.

 Salary is commensurate with experience and in keeping with a not-for-profit pay scale.